Advancing Scanning Probe Microscopy Simulations: A Decade of Development in Probe-Particle Models: Other PP-SPM simulation modes

 In this implementation, the bias dependence of both the charge density of the probe and the electrostatic potential of the sample is introduced in \refeq{eq_El_conv}, to study its effect on the force ${\vec F}_{PP}({\vec r}_{tip})$ and the corresponding frequency shift $\Delta f$.
 As has been shown in our previous publications \cite{Mallada2021,Mallada2023}, the \textit{sub-molecular} variation of $\Delta f(V)$ originates mostly from the intrinsic charges within the tip or the sample that interact with bias-induced electric polarization of the opposite electrode.
 The output of the KPFM mode can be represented as a map of (apparent) \emph{local contact potential difference} (LCPD or $V_\mathrm{LCPD}$), which corresponds to the bias voltage at which the maximum of the (approximately) parabolic $\Delta f(V)$ dependence lies.

-Currently, the KPFM functionality is implemented in the PPAFM package in two variants.
+Currently, the KPFM functionality is implemented in the \texttt{ppafm} package in two variants.
 In the first version, the changes in the charge densities of the tip and sample due to the application of an external field in the z-direction must be provided as inputs from external DFT calculations.
 In the second version, analytically generated tip polarizations, fitted to the DFT calculated ones, are provided for user convenience.
 For a more detailed description of the usage of the KPFM module and the theoretical basis of the model, please refer to the code manual and the supplementary information of \cite{Mallada2021}.

 As an example of a KPFM simulation, \reffig{fig_KPFM}a shows the LCPD map over the FFPB molecule.
-The LCPD is affected by the local electric charges on the molecule: positive charge under the tip tends to shift the LCPD towards more negative values, negative charge towards more positive values.
+The LCPD is affected by the local electric charges on the molecule: positive charge under the tip tends to shift the LCPD towards more negative values, and negative charge towards more positive values.
 The resulting figure clearly shows the polarization within the molecule.
 The two positive-charged (electron-depleted) benzene rings in the right-hand-side half of the molecule are surrounded by negative charge of the fluorine atoms, while the two electron-rich benzene rings in the left-hand-side half are surrounded by more positive hydrogen atoms.
-Notice that the simulated contrast is consistend with experimentally measured KPFM pictures from literature \cite{Moll2014}.
-KPFM experiments usually need to be performed with larger tip--sample distance as compared to HR-AFM; we have considered this in our choice of tip distance for the simulation depicted in \reffig{fig_KPFM}.
-The blurred AFM image in shown in \reffig{fig_KPFM}b, dominated by attractive tip-sample interactions, is simulated at the same tip-sample distance as the KPFM image in \reffig{fig_KPFM}b.
-Compare this with the HR-AFM of FFPB in Fig.~\ref{fig_AFMmodels} simulated at much closer tip-sample separation.
+Notice that the simulated contrast is consistent with experimentally measured KPFM pictures from literature \cite{Moll2014}.
+KPFM experiments usually need to be performed with larger tip--sample distance as compared to HR-AFM, resulting in a much more blurred AFM image (\reffig{fig_KPFM}b) in comparison with the HR-AFM of FFPB in Fig.~\ref{fig_AFMmodels}.